Milano, 1967

 Gerard de Nerval, Illustrated by Lucien Pissarro.
 London Hammersmith, ERAGNY PRESS, for Les Cent Bibliophiles, 1909.
 Limited edition in 130 numbered and nominative copies, of which this one is the n 52 for M. Henry Hirsch.
 Gerard de Nerval tale from the collection of Voyage en Orient, illustrated with Lucien Pissarro composition drawings, engraved in woodcuts by Lucien Pissaro and his wife Esther.
 Frontispiece and Head-Letters in colors and gold.
 Bounded in the original publisher binding, in olive grey calf, with florals gilt motives embossed, guarded in a case and slipcase signed by Renaud Vernier, 1995.
 Rare edition in very good condition, few splits on the text block and light off-prints from the illustrations.

 Editions XXe Siecle, Paris, 1975.
-Tribute to the founder of XXe siecle magazine.
-Limited edition for a total of 630 copies.
-This copy is one o fthe 55 copies reserved for the artists, collaborators, and friends, and was printed especially for Jaques Lassaigne.
-The portfolio collects prints and texts from artists and writer friends of Gualtieri di San Lazzaro founder and director of XXe Siecle art journal.
-It includes lithographs by Max Bill, Braque, Alexander Calder, Marc Chagall, Max Ernst, Magritte, Picasso, Hans Hartung, Joan Miro, Henry Moore, Graham Sutherland e Zao Wou-ki, Fontana, Magnelli, and Poliakoff.
+This edition of the renown French artistic magazine was published as a tribute to the founder of XXe Siecle magazine, Gualtieri di San Lazzaro.
+It is a limited edition from a total of 630 copies.
+This copy is one of the 55 copies reserved for the artists, collaborators, and friends, and was printed especially for Jaques Lassaigne.
+The portfolio collects prints and texts from artists and writer friends of di San Lazzaro.
+It includes lithographs by Max Bill, Braque, Alexander Calder, Marc Chagall, Max Ernst, Magritte, Picasso, Hans Hartung, Joan Miro, Henry Moore, Graham Sutherland, Zao Wou-ki, Fontana, Magnelli, and Poliakoff.
 Texts by De Mandiargues, Kandinsky, Chagall, Bouisset, Lassaigne, Dorival, Marini, Taillandier, Moore, Fornari, Marchiori, Carandente, Milani, Porzio, Zavattini and others.
 Case with wears, inside some stains are present on the text pages and at the edges of some prints, usual off printing on the text pages near the lithographs.
 Overall, a very good copy